 LUCRIS and the Research Portal

-Would you like to take part in public talks on research – or maybe enter the Researchers’ Grand Prix?
+Would you like to get involved in public events – or maybe enter the Researchers’ Grand Prix?
 Here is a summary of current forums and initiatives.

 Contact